radiofrance/dib/docs/reports.md

 Reporting
 =========

-DIB generates reports after each build.
+dib generates reports after each build.
 By default, the reports are generated in the `reports` directory.
 You can change it by setting the `--reports-dir` option to another location.

 ## HTML Report

 The HTML report is the one you are going to use the most.
-Just click on the link displayed on the DIB output to browse the report.
+Just click on the link displayed on the dib output to browse the report.

 In the report you'll find:

-- An overview of all images managed by DIB
+- An overview of all images managed by dib
 - The build output
 - The graph of dependencies
 - Test results and logs